Discrete field theory: symmetries and conservation laws: Introduction

+\begin{remark} R2P2{(For specialists) The values of a $k$-cochain at the $k$-dimensional faces with a common maximal vertex $v$ discretize the components of a $k$-form $\sum_{i_1<\dots<i_k} \phiup_{i_1,\dots,i_k}\,\mathrm{dx}_{i_1}\wedge\dots\wedge \mathrm{dx}_{i_k}$ at the point~$v$.
+The special choice of orientations makes the coboundary consistent with the exterior derivative.
+The coboundary treats different spatial directions differently just like the exterior derivative. } \end{remark}

-Informally, a Lagrangian is \emph{local}, if its value at a vertex depends only on the values of the field $\phi$ and the coboundary $\delta\phi$ at the faces for which the vertex is maximal.
-Informally, \emph{partial derivatives} with respect to $\phi$ and $\delta\phi$ are fields of dimension $k$ and $k+1$ respectively, obtained by differentiating the Lagrangian as if $\phi$ and $\delta\phi$ were independent variables.
-Formal definitions are in Definition~\ref{def-local}.
+Informally, a Lagrangian is \emph{local} \clarity{or \emph{first-order}}, if its value at a vertex depends only on the values of the field $\phi$ and the coboundary $\delta\phi$ at the faces for which the vertex is maximal. \emph{Partial derivatives} with respect to $\phi$ and $\delta\phi$ are fields of dimension $k$ and $k+1$ respectively, obtained by differentiating the Lagrangian as if $\phi$ and $\delta\phi$ were independent variables.
+The precise definition is as follows. {}